We delve into the origins and characteristics of German and provide information on where expats can learn the official language of Austria.

 What languages are spoken in Austria?

 As the official language and mother tongue of Austria, German is spoken by around 98% of the country’s population.
-That said, there are variations in the ‘standard’ German that is spoken from region to region.
+That said, there are variations in the standard German that is spoken across the regions.
 There are also distinct differences between the many regional dialects within the country.

 Aside from German, Croatian, Hungarian, Slovenian, and Turkish are spoken by the various minority groups living in Austria.
-Slovenian, for instance, is an official language in the southern Austrian province of Carinthia.
-Interestingly, Slovenian, Croatian, and Hungarian are taught alongside German in some bilingual schools in Austria.
+Slovenian, for instance, is an official language in Carinthia.
+Interestingly, some bilingual schools in Austria teach Slovenian, Croatian, and Hungarian alongside German.

 Where the German language is spoken worldwide

-On a global scale, around 130 million people speak German as their mother tongue.
-It is the official language of Austria, Germany, Liechtenstein, and Switzerland, and has official status in Belgium and Luxembourg.
+Around 130 million people worldwide speak German as their native language.
+It is the official language of Austria, Germany, Switzerland, and Liechtenstein, as well as parts of Belgium and Luxembourg.
 Interestingly, the German that is spoken in Switzerland – which is also known as Swiss German or Schwyzertüütsch – includes many different dialects and often contains French and even Italian words.

 Impressively, around 7.5 million people in 42 countries worldwide belong to a German-speaking minority.
 Therefore, it ranks among the languages with the most native speakers globally.
 Needless to say, German is definitely a language worth learning; especially if you plan to travel a lot in Europe.